On the minimum bisection of random $3$-regular graphs: Structural properties of minimum bisections of the random 3-regular graph

-If for $i = 1$ or for $i = 2$, the first setting described in Observation~\ref{choice 2} holds, then $G^+_{3, 3-i}$ must contain predominantly chains and cycles of edges of weight one.
-We deal with this case in Section~\ref{section 3} and show that the proportion of graphs possessing a bisection of this type of size between $0.1n$ and $0.1069n$ tends to zero as $n$ tends to infinity.
+If for $i = 1$ or for $i = 2$, the first point from the statement of Observation~\ref{choice 2} holds, then $G^+_{3, 3-i}$ must contain predominantly chains and cycles with edges of weight one.
+We deal with this case in Section~\ref{section 3}.
+There, we show that the proportion of graphs possessing a bisection of this type of size between $0.1n$ and $0.1069n$ tends to zero as $n$ tends to infinity.

 From now on we concentrate on the setting, in which the sum of the weights of the edges $\{e\in E(G_{3,i}) | p(e)\ge 3\}$ is at most seven for both $i = 1$ and $i = 2$.
 In particular, there are at most two edges of weight at least three in both $G^{+}_{3,1}$ and $G^{+}_{3,2}$.